BloomTech-Labs/labs9-cleaner-pos/README.md

 If you have developed a patch, bug fix, or new feature that would improve this app, please submit a pull request.
 It is best to communicate your ideas with the developers first before investing a great deal of time into a pull request to ensure that it will mesh smoothly with the project.

-Please ensure that your code conforms to our existing code conventions and test coverage before submitting your request.
-Include meaningful and descriptive messages with your commits, and label your request with a clear title and description indicating what your work will contribute to the project.

 Remember that this project is licensed under the MIT license, and by submitting a pull request, you agree that your work will be, too.

+#### Pull Request Guidelines

+	1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+	2. Update the README.md with details of changes to the interface, including new environment variables, exposed ports, useful file locations and container parameters.
+	3. Ensure that your code conforms to our existing code conventions and test coverage.
+	4. Include the relevant issue number, if applicable.
+	5. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+### Attribution

+These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

 ## Documentation